Gilcrux: Governance

-For the European Parliament residents in Gilcrux voted to elect MEP's for the North West England constituency.
+Gilcrux is part of the Penrith and Solway constituency of the UK parliament.

-For Local Government purposes it is in the Ellen & Gilcrux Ward of Allerdale Borough Council, formerly part of Cockermouth Rural District and the Dearham and Broughton Division of Cumbria County Council.
+For Local Government purposes it is administered as part of the Cumberland unitary authority.
+Between 1974 and 2023 it was governed by Allerdale Borough Council and Cumbria County Council.
+Before 1974 it was part of Cockermouth Rural District.

 The village also has its own Parish Council together with part of Bullgill; Gilcrux Parish Council.

 Landmarks

-The village contains St. Mary's church, which sits atop of a mound in the centre of the village.
+The village contains St Mary's Church, which sits atop of a mound in the centre of the village.
 The church dates back to Norman times and was renovated in the late 13th century.
-The church has an Anglo-Danish Norse cross on its roof and contains a glass altar screen of Leonardo da Vinci's painting of The Last Supper.
+The church has an Anglo-Danish Norse cross on its roof, and contains a glass altar screen of Leonardo da Vinci's painting of The Last Supper.

-The Village also contains a newly refurbished village hall, building work started on the village hall in January 2010, and was completed in March 2012, costing £580,000, much of which came from national lottery funding.
+Building work started on the village hall in January 2010, and was completed in March 2012, costing £580,000, much of which came from National Lottery funding.
 The refurbishments included a glass entrance lobby, more meeting rooms, a bar area and improved toilet facilities.

-The Village also contains the Beeches Caravan Park, the villages close proximity to the Lake District make it and attractive location for tourists, with the caravan park being open all year round.
+The village also contains the Beeches Caravan Park; the village’s close proximity to the Lake District make it an attractive location for tourists, with the caravan park being open all year round.